AOC, top NY congressional Dems call for Cuomo's resignation amid allegations

 It was the sixth woman to come forward with allegations against Cuomo, and it is the latest in a cavalcade of accusations facing the governor, whose popularity soared in mid-2020 amid news conferences in which he presented a calm face in the early days of the coronavirus pandemic -- going on to release a book about "leadership lessons."

 But he has for months been dodging scrutiny over his handling of the virus in nursing homes, particularly an order that demanded nursing homes take in COVID-positive patients.
-The state attorney general is investigating after new revelations early this year.
+The state attorney general issued a report earlier this year that estimated that deaths had been undercounted by as much as 50 percent.

 CUOMO GOVERNORSHIP HANGING BY THREAD AS ALLEGATIONS MOUNT

 In recent weeks, that scandal has been eclipsed by the onslaught of claims of harassment and outright assault.
+The state AG, Letitia James, is investigating the allegations that range from accusations of inappropriate remarks and questioning to unwanted advances and groping.

 Last month, Cuomo apologized for interactions that he said "may have been insensitive or too personal and that some of my comments, given my position, made others feel in ways I never intended."
 However, he denied inappropriately touching anyone.

-But a growing number of Democrats have called for Cuomo to step down, of which at least three House Democrats became the latest as of Friday.
+But a growing number of Democrats have called for Cuomo to step down.
+In addition to Ocasio-Cortez, Bowman and Nadler, Reps.
+Nydia Velazquez, Grace Meng, Sean Patrick Maloney and Carolyn Maloney, also called for him to step down.

 "Unfortunately, the Governor is not only facing the accusation that he engaged in a pattern of sexual harassment and assault.
 There is also the extensive report from the Attorney General that found the Cuomo administration hid data on COVID-19 nursing home deaths from both the public and the state legislature," the statement from Ocasio-Cortez and Bowman said.